 If you think that there is a chance that you might like for me to do fine needle aspirates or some other procedure after the ultrasound, please inform the owner of the possible risks and added costs associated with this.
 Ideally, these discussion would happen prior to the ultrasound appointment.
 I’m happy to accommodate this type of sampling, but depending on my schedule, I may need to come back on another day in order to do this.

 Frequently Asked Questions

 Insight Veterinary Imaging is able to provide mobile ultrasound services in your clinic for the convenience and comfort of your patients.
-For the most efficient scheduling process, please follow the links online and submit the necessary information.
+For the most efficient scheduling process, please text me or call me to schedule an appointment.